Africa and the Global Atlantic World Conference

 We invite abstracts for papers, workshops, panels, roundtables, video and poetry performances, and other artistic forms that address any of the above goals and themes.
 Abstracts should not exceed 250 words.
 Abstracts should explain the topic, the content and highlight key discussion points that advance the conference theme of increased activism from the 1960s to the present.
 The deadline for all abstracts has been extended to Dec.
 1, 2019.
 Please submit a 50-word biography with your abstract.

 For more information about the conference or to submit an abstract, please contact the Conference Committee electronically:

 Information about the April 2018 Conference

-The Department of Pan-African Studies at Kent State University will hold its fourth biennial Africa and the Global Atlantic World Conference on April 12th and 13th, 2018.
-This year's conference focuses on intersectionalities between approaches to resistance that various communities have historically deployed to confront systemic forms of dominance.
+The Department of Pan-African Studies at Kent State University held its fourth biennial Africa and the Global Atlantic World Conference on April 12 and 13, 2018.
+The conference focused on intersectionalities between approaches to resistance that various communities have historically deployed to confront systemic forms of dominance.

-This year's Keynote Speaker will be Professor Linda James Myers, Director of the AAAS Community Extension Center, College of Arts and Sciences, and Faculty of the Department of African American and African Studies at Ohio State University.
-Professor Myers specializes in psychology and culture; moral and spiritual identity development; healing practices and psychotherapeutic processes; and intersections of race, gender, and class.
+Professor Linda James Myers served as the keynote speaker for the April 2018 conference.
+She currently serves as the Director of the AAAS Community Extension Center, College of Arts and Sciences, and faculty of the Department of African American and African Studies at Ohio State University.
+Professor Myers specializes in psychology and culture; moral and spiritual identity development; healing practices and psychotherapeutic processes; and intersections of race, gender and class.

-If you have questions or would like to learn more about the conference please contact Africa and the Global Atlantic World Conference Committee
+If you have questions or would like to learn more about the 2020 conference, please contact Africa and the Global Atlantic World Conference Committee: